-With so many online stores selling the same items, how do you know which one offers the best deal?
+With so many stores selling the same items, how can you find the best deal?
 Price comparison shopping engines are one of the easiest ways how to find out.
 The most popular shopping engines include Google Shopping, Nextag, PriceGrabber, PriceRunner, and many others.

 In the recent years, retailers have started displaying artificially inflated prices on all products to create an illusion of large price discounts.
 More often than not, these so-called discounts are just regular prices in disguise.
-If you want to spot a true discount, your best bet is to use a dedicated price tracking tool, such as CamelCamelCamel or SlickDeals Price Tracker.
+If you want to spot a true discount, your best bet is to use a dedicated price tracking tool.
 Some stores give you the option to receive discount alerts directly to your inbox, but they often include a steady supply of marketing emails as a “bonus”.

-Major shopping holidays like Valentine’s Day, Mother’s Day, Father’s Day, Labor Day, Thanksgiving, Black Friday, Cyber Monday, and Christmas Day are often accompanied by huge discounts from online retailers.
+Major shopping holidays like Valentine’s Day, Mother’s Day, Father’s Day, Labor Day, Thanksgiving, Black Friday, and Cyber Monday are often accompanied by huge discounts from online retailers.
 Because there’s always some shopping holiday right around the corner, it pays off to have some patience and wait for the right moment.

 Similarly, mobile apps can help you spot attractive price discounts or promo deals.
 Increasingly more online retailers are starting to offer their own shopping apps, and you’re the one who can benefit from it.
-In exchange for a few push notifications, you often receive coupon codes or free shipping.
+In exchange for a few push notifications, you often receive coupon codes.
 Search on Google Play Store or Apple’s App Store to find out whether your favorite online store has its own smartphone app.